pjbakker/flexible-seo-hugo/README.md

 The theme will look for the theme parts in *layouts/partials/navs/*, *layouts/partials/headers/*, and *layouts/partials/footers/* accordingly.
 For instance, with `nav = "simple"`, it will look for *layouts/partials/navs/simple.html*.

+## Breadcrumbs

+By default a breadcrumb bar is shown at the top of each page other than Home.
+You can disable showing the breadcrumb bar at a site or page level by setting `showBreadcrumbs` to `false`.

 ## Enabling Analytics

 Assuming you already signed up for [Google Analytics](https://www.google.com/analytics/), you can add your Google Tracking ID to the `googleAnalytics` parameter in `config.toml`.
 It will then automatically include Google Analytics code in your site.